-No. We guarantee to do the very best job we can to do everything to make sure you get pregnant.
+No. We guarantee to do the very best job we can to help you get pregnant.
 That’s it.
-I would be cautious, myself, with anyone who wanted to do a surgical procedure on someone in my family and guaranteed a result.
+I would be cautious with anyone who wanted to perform a surgical procedure on someone in my family and guaranteed a result.

 People are so different that no one can tell for sure if any surgical procedure will work.
 The guarantee plans that I have seen usually involve raising the price and promising to give some money back if things don’t go as expected as long as you meet certain conditions.

 We use the best equipment and drugs we can find to do your reversal.
-We sew you tubes from the inside out, which sews them together as well as open, and we dye test them before we finish to make sure they are properly repaired.
-We feel that all these things give you a better chance.
-They are more expensive for us to do, they take more time and skills to perform and that I do guarantee.
+We sew your tubes from the inside out, which sews them together as well as open, and we dye test them before we finish to make sure they are properly repaired.
+We feel that all these things give you a better chance of pregnancy.
+They are more expensive for us to do, and they take more time and skills to perform.

 I’ve been told my only hope is In Vitro Fertilization (IVF), should I consider tubal reversal?

-Many patients have been referred by their own obstetricians for IVF when reversal would make a lot more sense in every way.
-Not everyone is a candidate for reversal after tubal ligation but it should be the first thing you do rather than the last.
+Many patients have been referred by their own obstetricians for IVF when a tubal reversal would make a lot more sense in every way.
+Not everyone is a candidate for tubal ligation reversal but it should be the first thing you do rather than the last.

 Cost of IVF vs Tubal Reversal

-If you have talked to an infertility specialist that does IVF they likely have recommended that you try IVF rather than tubal ligation reversal.
+If you have talked to an infertility specialist that does IVF, they likely have recommended that you try IVF rather than tubal ligation reversal.
 IVF is generally at least $10,000 dollars every time you try.
 Tubal ligation reversals are $6,900 dollars in our clinic and you can try month in, month out.
-IVF has a success rate of about 22% per attempt and the overall success rate with tubal reversal can be as high as 75%.
-The math is not too tough; tubal ligation reversal makes economic sense for you, for the infertility specialist IVF makes better economic sense.
+IVF has a success rate of about 22% per attempt while the overall success rate for tubal reversals can be as high as 75%.
+The math is not tough; tubal ligation reversal makes more economic sense for you, but IVF makes more economic sense for the infertility specialist.

-Because, like everything else, money seems to come into play we occasionally see patients who can afford tubal reversal but could never consider IVF because of the cost.
+We occasionally see patients who can afford tubal reversal but could never consider IVF due to the higher cost.

-After evaluation, it may be that their chances are not the best for reversal of their tubal ligation and IVF would be better if they could afford it, but they can’t.
-To these patients I say that they may want to consider tubal ligation reversal even though it may not be the best medical choice because it is their only economic choice.
-If you look at the testimonials on this website, you see women who had IVF, it did not work and then got a tubal reversal here and got pregnant and had a baby.
+Some patients may have a better chance at pregnancy through IVF instead of a tubal reversal.
+However, many of these patients cannot afford IVF.
+To these patients I recommend considering tubal ligation reversal.
+Even though it may not be the best medical choice, it is the only economic choice.
+If you look at the testimonials on this website, you can see women who did not get pregnant through IVF but did after receiving a tubal reversal at Lakeshore Tubal Reversal Center.
 To be fair, we had a women who came here for a tubal reversal, did not get pregnant and the did conceive with IVF.
 She waited less than a year so she may have turned to IVF prematurely.
-The bottom line is that if the only thing keeping you from being pregnant is that your tubes are tied try reversal first; come here, go somewhere else but get them reversed.
+The bottom line is that if the only thing keeping you from being pregnant is that your tubes are tied, try reversal first; come here, go somewhere else but get them reversed.

-Why should you consider Lakeshore Surgical Center for your tubal ligation reversal?
+Why should you consider Lakeshore Tubal Reversal Center for your tubal ligation reversal?

-Many, many of our emails have lists of questions prompted by other facilities websites.
-Do you use stents, do you use loupes or a microscope, do you have success rates available for someone in my particular situation, how long does it take you to do the operation, and so forth.
+Many of our emails have lists of questions prompted by other facilities websites’ – do you use stents, do you use loupes or a microscope, do you have success rates available for someone in my particular situation, how long does it take you to do the operation, and so forth.

-We used to recommend that patients with travel concerns just see if they could find someone locally for comfort reasons.
-For a number of reasons I now recommend that you go to somewhere like our clinic that does a lot of reversals.
-There are 3 or 4 centers that specialize in revversals and do the the procedure for less than 7000 dollars.
-I think that if you don’t come here (my favorite), go to one of the other clinics that do a lot of reversals.
+We used to recommend that patients with travel concerns see if they can find someone locally for comfort reasons.
+But I now recommend that you go somewhere like our clinic that does a lot of reversals.
+There are 3 or 4 centers that specialize in reversals and do the procedure for less than 7000 dollars.
+I think if you don’t come here (my favorite), you should go to one of the other clinics that do a lot of reversals.
 Tubal reversal surgery is one time that you can pay a lot more and get a lot less.
-I can guarantee that if you have decided on tubal reversal of a tubal ligation or an Essure procedure you need to come to one of the facilities in the southeastern United States.
+I can guarantee that if you have decided on the reversal of a tubal ligation or an Essure procedure, you need to come to one of the facilities in the southeastern United States.
 The nice man or woman who delivered your baby may tell you that they do reversals but this is one time where experience counts.
 We are not going to tell you that we are better than anyone else; we are not going to even hint that we are better.
 Doctors are not supposed to say that they are better than another doctor because it implies a guarantee of results and that is unethical.

-We do some things that others may or may not do and I will tell you we are not sure if it makes a difference, we just feel that it improves our results and we have no argument with anyone who chooses to do tubal reversals differently.
+We do some things that other facilities may or may not do.
+While we are not sure if they make a difference, we feel that they improve our results, and we have no argument with anyone who chooses to do tubal reversals differently.
 One advantage of using the dye test is that the dye washes the tubes out.
 After the tubes have been blocked for a while, they get filled with debris.
 You can see the debris come out of the tube as the dye pushes it out.
 The main reason we dye test is to make sure the tube is not only sewn together but it is sewn open.

-We only do 1 or 2 reversals a day.
+We only do 1 or 2 reversals per day.
 We like it this way because we can concentrate on you and your surgery.
-If we look in your tummy and have something extra to do to improve your chances, we do it.
-There is no one behind you waiting so we do what is needed in each case.
-No charge to you whatsoever.
+If we look in your tummy and find something extra we can do to improve your chances, we do it.
+There is no patient behind you waiting so we do what is needed in each case at no extra charge to you whatsoever.

 We dye test your tubes after your reversal is done to make sure they are open.
-It is expensive and time consuming but we feel it is important to make sure your tubes are open before we close your tummy and wake you up.
+It is expensive and time consuming, but we feel it is important to make sure your tubes are open before we close your tummy and wake you up.
 We have no argument with anyone who chooses not to dye test tubes.
 We just want the special pleasure of telling you as soon as you wake up that your fallopian tubes are open.
-We sometimes find the tube is blocked and then we know we have to redo that fallopian tube.
-We did everything just right, the tube looks great, it’s just not open and needs to be redone.
+If a tube is ever blocked, we will redo that fallopian tube.

 We actually go in the opening inside your tube to sew it together.
 This is much harder to do than just sewing the outer layers together.
 The opening is very tiny and it is slow going but we feel the results are better.
 We also sew the outer layer of the fallopian tube separately from the inner muscular layer.
-This is another benefit of doing just one or two tubal ligation reversal a day.
-Some people feel that it’s okay to do it the shorter way and they may be right.
-We started seeing better results with the dye tests when we adopted this technique so that’s how we do our tubal ligation reversals now.
+This is another benefit of doing just one or two tubal ligation reversals a day.
+Some people feel that it’s okay to do it the shorter way.
+And while it may be fine, we started seeing better results with the dye tests when we adopted this technique so that’s how we do all of our tubal ligation reversals now.

 We have no surprise “add-on” expenses.
 You will not be asked to get your lab work done locally before you come.
 This can save as much as 500 dollars.
 There are no drug or anesthesia fees or any other extras.
 We do not charge extra if you have had previous surgeries or are more than your ideal body weight.

-We are less than an hour from the Atlanta airport and this is a big plus for those that fly in because it is usually much cheaper to fly to Atlanta because it is a hub for flights going everywhere.
-If you are going to fly for your tubal ligation reversal compare the ticket costs on the web to different centers that you may be considering.
+We are less than an hour from the Atlanta airport.
+This is a big plus for those that fly in as it is usually much cheaper to fly to Atlanta since it is a hub for flights going everywhere.
+If you are going to fly for your tubal ligation reversal, compare the ticket costs on the web to different centers that you may be considering.

 The suture [Gore-Tex], anesthetic gas [Sevoflurane], nausea medicine [Anzimet] are just about the most expensive you can buy, but we feel the results justify the cost.
-You put your trust in us by coming to us and we feel we owe it to you to use what we feel is best for you.
-If you go somewhere else for your tubal reversal the doctor may or may not use these things and you should not be concerned.
+You put your trust in us and we feel we owe it to you to use what we feel is best for you.
+If you go somewhere else for your tubal reversal, the doctor may or may not use these things.
+However, you should not be concerned.
 We just feel that we have what we is best for our patients.

 We have no add-on charges.
 You won’t be asked to get 500 dollars worth of lab tests before you come, which is all included.
 There are no extras, period.

-There are only 4 surgery centers that I know of that do reversals for $7,000 dollars or less in the whole world.
-There are some others that will quote a fee in that range but then they add on for tests, anesthesia, or use of the facility.
+I only know of 4 surgery centers in the world that do reversals for $7,000 or less.
+There are some others that will quote a fee in that range but then add on for tests, anesthesia, or use of the facility.
 I assume the other facilities like ours are, as we are, busy all the time.
-Why on earth anyone who has all they can take care of would make inferences that another doctor was not doing as good a job or that they were doing something that would give a better result is beyond me.

-The morning after your tubal reversal you will have a complete explanation of what was done in your particular case.
+The morning after your tubal reversal, you will receive a complete explanation of what was done in your particular case.
 You will be given a dated and signed official operative note that details your surgery.
 This is an official document that you should keep in a safe place.

 I’m coming from out of state and I’m worried about the long trip home after tubal reversal surgery?